1.8 Cross-border cooperation

 Malta is represented by Aġenzija Żgħażagħ in its cooperation with the Partnership between European Commission and the Council of Europe.
 The partnership results in seminars and projects aiming to promote European cooperation in the youth field.
 Aġenzija Żgħażagħ also contributes to the Partnership's Youth Knowledge publication about the history of youth work in Europe as well as works with the European Knowledge Centre for Youth Policy (EKCYP) in building the research base on youth-related issues.

-Aġenzija Żgħażagħ represents Malta in cooperation initiatives under the Commonwealth Youth Programme and in promoting the Commonwealth Plan of Action for Youth Empowerment, its strategic policy framework, the Commonwealth Youth Civil Activism Network and initiatives to professionalise the youth work sector.
+Aġenzija Żgħażagħ represents Malta in cooperation initiatives under the Commonwealth Youth Programme and its strategic policy framework, the Commonwealth Youth Civil Activism Network and initiatives to professionalise the youth work sector.

 Aġenzija Żgħażagħ is a member of the European Youth Information and Counselling Agency (ERYICA).
 ERYICA is an independent, European organisation gathering 42 national and regional youth information coordinating bodies present in 26 countries.

-Aġenzija Żgħażagħ is a member of the European Youth Card Association which comprises 56 member organisations in 42 countries across Europe.
+Aġenzija Żgħażagħ is a member of the European Youth Card Association which comprises over 50 member organisations in over 40 countries across Europe.
 Over 7 million young people make use of the card annually.
 Karta Żgħażagħ is available for free in Malta to young people aged from 13 to 30 years and offers discounts on a wide range of products and services relating to culture, travel, accommodation, shopping and other services that are of interest to young people.